panda-madness/transition-component/readme.md

 Add some transition classes to your page (conventions explained [here](https://vuejs.org/v2/guide/transitions.html#Transition-Classes)).
 Wrap anything you want to animate in/out in a `transition-component` element.
 Set it's `name` attribute to the name of your transition.
 Set it's `show` attribute to `true`/`false`.
 Watch the magic happen.

+## Todo
+- Add list transitions support.
+- Add support for simultaneous CSS animations and transitions.
+- Add support for javascript hooks.
+- Add support for explicit transition durations.
+- Add support for custom transition classes, like in Vue.
+- Support for transitioning between elements?
+- Tests.

 ## Stencil